 Year 12 students have special uniform provision based on their age, and the fact that it is their last official school year.
-These privileges are at the discretion of the Principal, and may be rescinded at any time.
-These uniform concessions are part of the graduation process, and an acknowledgement of compliance shown over many years by the students in this year group.
+These privileges are at the discretion of the Principal and an acknowledgement of compliance shown over many years by the students in this year group.